 Despite the initial aim of rejuvenating the suburban and rural areas by allowing people to contribute to their hometowns, the Furusato Nouzei system also has its fair share of supporters and critics.
 People who are in favor of this system feel that it allows the local governments to “get back a portion of their investment” on the people who had stayed there until they became adults but moved to the big cities before they could contribute part of their employment income as taxes.
 With the Furusato Nouzei, these governments can use the much-needed funds to take care of the current and future residents in their areas.
 In addition, the taxpayers can have a say in how their funds are used and get local produce from their hometowns or the areas they support.

 On the other hand, there are concerns over the system such as the increased administrative work needed to process the payments and smaller towns not enjoying the same level of support as the bigger cities which already have a larger population to begin with.
 Last but not least, the increasingly expensive and high-worth gifts given to the taxpayers seems to deviate from the intended purpose of the gifts being tokens of appreciation and boosting awareness of the city or town which receives the tax payment.
-For example, there are websites like this (*Japanese only) which compare the gifts offered by the local governments and comes up with a ranking of the most “value for money” deal under this system.
 As such, there are many people who neither have links to the city or town concerned, nor have a genuine preference or liking for the place, but still pay the Furusato tax just to get the gifts.
 Perhaps it’s no wonder that the top 10 local governments which got the most tax payments in 2015 (*Japanese only) offered high-worth items such as meat products, shochu (Japanese liquor), fruits, electrical appliances, seafood, and even iPads!
 It makes me wonder how an iPad could be considered as a local produce from Shizuoka, though.